Yahnich/yahnich.github.io/README.md

 - Feast of Souls: Heals Shadow Fiend for 800/1400/2000/2600/3200/3800/4400 and provides 20/25/30/35/40/45/50% lifesteal from all sources.
 - Presence of the Dark Lord: Reduces all outgoing damage of enemies by 14/14/14/14/18/22/26%.
 Hero kills increase this reduction by 2%, Creeps increase it by 0.5%.
 - Requiem of Souls: You are Debuff Immune while casting Requiem of Souls, and enemies hit are Feared.

+## Shadow Fiend - The Psyche
+- Increases Shadow Fiend's base movement speed to 350.
+- Necromastery: Grants 0.2/0.6/0.8/1.0/1.2/1.4/1.6% spell amplification per stack.
+- Shadowraze: Applies a stack to units hit that increases the damage they take from Shadow Fiend's spells by 25%.
+- Feast of Souls: Grants 40/50/60/70/80/90/100 AoE bonus and on activation reduces all cooldowns by 9 seconds.
+- Presence of the Dark Lord: Reduces magic resistance by 14/14/14/14/18/22/26% in an area of effect.
+Hero kills increase this reduction by 2%, Creeps increase it by 0.5%.
+- Requiem of Souls: Requiem of Souls return to Shadow Fiend, dealing 40% of the damage on return.
+Cooldown reduced by 30s

 ## Slark
 - Agility gained per attack from 3 to 2